Do Go On - 334 - Pan Am Flight 73

 Have you ever dunked a basketball?

-Not on a full-size ring, but I've dunked lower rings.
+Not on a full, not on a full-size ring, but I've dunked lower rings.

-No, you know, like, yeah, you know, sort of like big children's playgrounds?
-Nah, you know, like, yeah, you know, sort of like, look, big children's playgrounds.
+No, you know, like, yeah, you know, they sort of like, look, big children's playgrounds.

 That's good.